 Portfolio Online is free for registered members, affiliates or pre-membership psychiatric trainees of the Royal College of Psychiatrists.
 If you are not already a member of the College, you'll need to register as a member first.
 This is because we need your RCPsych membership number to give you a Portfolio Online account.

 As part of the Portfolio Online registration process, you will be asked a series of questions such as the name of your Training Programme Director or named Educational or Clinical Supervisor.
 It's important that you add supervisors to your online portfolio as this is how they access the information they need to successfully fulfil their role.
-Supervisors new to the ePortfolio should read our article Supervision & Portfolio Online.
+Supervisors new to the ePortfolio should read our article The Supervisor Role on Portfolio Online.

 Once you're done registering for your Portfolio Online account, our 'Portfolio Advisor' will prompt you with what to do in your portfolio next such as add a new training level folder or add a career entry.
 If you're not in a GMC approved training programme, but use Portfolio Online to store activities for your annual appraisal, you'll need to add a new appraisal year folder for each appraisal year rather than training year.

 Once you've finished setting up your portfolio & you've had your first meeting with your supervisor, you can request they write up notes about your induction meeting by requesting a review, or you can write up some notes yourself by adding an activity to your portfolio and using the 'supervision' proforma.

 With the induction meeting all done, you'll have some agreed objectives with your supervisor and can start adding learning objectives to your online portfolio.
 These can be linked to the competencies in the curriculum you're following.